leogoulartoli/leogoulartoli/README.md

 ### Hi there 👋

+You can call me Leo

+I'm passionate about programming and design.
+I've worked with javascript(ReactJS, Angular and NodeJS) since 2018.

+Some facts about me:
+  * I've worked as a Design Freelancer before programming.
+  * I live in small city called Cosmorama in Brazil.
+  * I love playing the piano.

 <!--
 **leogoulartoli/leogoulartoli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.